fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-SLAPPs.md

   We're calling on House Judiciary Committee Chairman Bob Goodlatte to take up the SPEAK FREE Act immediately.
 Free speech on the Internet needs to be protected from bogus lawsuits.
-twittertext:
+twittertext: >-
-  Don't say anything abd about this website or you might get sued: null
+  Don't say anything bad about this website or you might get sued.
 social_title: 'If you post a negative review of this website, you might get sued. '
 social_description: >-
   Companies and powerful individuals are using bogus “strategic lawsuits against